How Can You Spot Food Addiction?

 Many of us eat to sustain our vital functions.
 Sometimes we do it leisurely.
 Sometimes, we eat a little more than required: maybe an extra scoop of ice cream, cheat-day crisps, or a midnight snack.
 Some people, however, don’t have a choice in the matter.
 They have to eat.
 So much so that for them, it feels like it’s uncontrollable.
 Could they have food addiction?
+Read on to learn how to spot a food addiction.

 What is food addiction?